 It is thought that Coleridge was inspired to write ‘Rime of the Ancient Mariner’ while spending time with William Wordsworth and his sister Dorothy.
 Wordsworth himself claimed to have given Samuel Taylor Coleridge the basis for the story by relaying the narrative of another story, A Voyage Round The World by Way of the Great South Sea by Captain George Shelvocke, published in 1726.

-‘If’ is inspired by nature imagery and themes of youth, coming of age, and expreince.
+‘If’ is inspired by nature imagery and themes of youth, coming of age, and experience.
 It is not until the end of the poem that it’s revealed the speaker has been addressing his son, giving him advice on how to live his life.
-There are a number of examples in the text of adverse conditions one might come across.
+There are several examples in the text of adverse conditions one might come across.
 They are followed by how best to surmount them.
 Anything can upset one’s life, and it is necessary to be prepared for when that happens.
 The “If” portion of the poem is complemented by the “then” portion.
 Every scenario is followed by a solution.
 If the son does as his father suggests he will be set to conquer the world.
 He will become a “Man”.
 It’s one of the most famous poems of Kipling.